vngrp/dpg-gilded-rose/README.md

 Hi dpg'er,

 Thanks for checking the assigment.
 It was quitte a fun one to code.
-It includes 2 solutions, first one follows all requirements.
+It includes 2 solutions, first one follows all requirements (leaving item class untouched).
 Second one is how I would normally program it.
 They have their own test file.
 Looking forward to talking about the solutions together.

 Here are some of my thoughts in advance, that I had during the programming